-The provision is outstanding.
+The provision is good.

 The children flourish in the childminder's care.
 All children are welcomed and play a full part in their day because the childminder respects each child's individuality.
 Children play well together learning to share and take turns and show concern for each other.
-Children gain a well developed respect for themselves and others as they learn about the wider world.
+Children gain a respect for themselves and others as they learn about the wider world.

-An excellent partnership with parents contributes significantly to the children's well-being whilst at the childminder's.
-Highly effective communication takes place between the childminder and parents and they work together to meet the children's individual needs.
-Behaviour is exceptional and children show high levels of independence, confidence and self-esteem as the childminder praises and values their achievements.
-They make themselves at home, confidently deciding what to do.
+A good partnership with parents contributes significantly to the children's well-being whilst at the childminder's house.
+Effective communication takes place between the childminder and parents and they work together to meet the children's individual needs.
+Behaviour is very good and children show high levels of independence, confidence and self-esteem as the childminder praises and values their achievements.
+They make themselves at home, confidently deciding what to do and independently visiting the toilet.